ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 **MISSING**  The coordinates of the Irish Series are wrong https://github.com/ices-eg/wg_WGEEL/issues/49, and I may have trouble to exactly pinpoint the location of some of the traps.
 The reasons is that often coordinates have been provided with degree minutes second and that is not easy to convert.
 Below I took some time to figure out myself.
 But you will have to check.
 If it's wrong and you want to give me the coordinates, the easiest way is : https://www.lifewire.com/latitude-longitude-coordinates-google-maps-1683398, send me the coordinates in decimal degrees.

+**MISSING**  Biometry of ascending eels.
+This is now necessary especially for mixed yellow / glass series.

 * Erne